decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Verify

-Verify checks that a signature is valid for the octet string messages under the public key.
+This operation checks that a signature is valid for a given header and vector of messages against a supplied public key (PK).

 ```
-result = Verify(PK, (msg_1,..., msg_L), (H_1,..., H_L), signature, header)
+result = Verify(PK, signature, header, (msg_1,..., msg_L), (H_1,..., H_L))

 Inputs:

-- msg_1,..., msg_L, octet strings.
-Messages in input to Sign.
-- H_1,..., H_L, points of G1.
-The generators in input to Sign.
-- signature, octet string.
-- PK, a public key in the format output by SkToPk.
+- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
+- signature (REQUIRED), an octet string of the form outputted by the Sign operation.
-- header, an optional octet string containing context and application specific
+- header (OPTIONAL), an octet string containing context and application specific information.
-          information.
 If not supplied, it defaults to an empty string.
+- msg_1,..., msg_L (OPTIONAL), an optional vector of octet strings.
+Application specific messages.
+- H_1,..., H_L (OPTIONAL), points of G1.
+Generators used to commit each message.

 Parameters:

-- Ciphersuite_ID, octet string.
+- Ciphersuite_ID (REQUIRED), ASCII string.
 The unique ID of the ciphersuite.
-- H_s, point of G1.
+- H_s (REQUIRED), point of G1.
 The generator for the blinding value of the signature.
-- H_d, point of G1.
+- H_d (REQUIRED), point of G1.
 The generator used to sign the signature domain.

 Outputs: